 I hope you will join me for Bible study at The Spring in Willcox, AZ—Sunday evenings at 5pm.
 I’m not going to lie, there are people who are not welcome: the bullies, condemners, false teachers, political bashers, haters, and those who cause division in the body of Christ.
 The “open” sign will be off, but the door will be open for you to come in.

-I will also be planting a local church in Douglas, AZ with a friend of mine, hopefully under the authority of Christ Community Church in Sierra Vista.
+I also hope to be planting a local church in Douglas, AZ with a friend of mine.
 Contact me if you would like to stay up to date with either the Douglas church plant or the Willcox Bible study.
 Please pray for revival here.
 Please pray for the state of the church here in Cochise County and in the United States.